Solopreneurs

 The difference between AI prompts vs AI systems is the difference between buying groceries and eating dinner.
 One is a step.
 The other is the whole thing.
 And if you've bought a prompt pack that's now sitting in a Google Drive folder you haven't opened in weeks, you already know this feeling.

 You're not alone.
 Most solopreneurs start their AI journey the same way.
 They see someone online sharing "50 ChatGPT Prompts for Marketing" and think that's the missing piece.
 It isn't.
+(The same principle applies to tools — see best AI tools for marketing in 2026 for more on that.)

 Prompts are ingredients.
 Systems are meals.
 Let's break down why that matters — and what to do instead.